-We account for all stock-based payments to employees and non-employees, including grants of stock options, restricted stock awards, or RSAs, restricted stock units, or RSUs, and restricted stock units with non-market performance and service conditions, or PSUs, to be recognized in the consolidated financial statements based on their respective grant date fair values.
+We account for all stock-based payments to employees and non-employees, including grants of stock options, restricted stock awards ("RSAs") and restricted stock units ("RSUs") to be recognized in the consolidated financial statements based on their respective grant date fair values.
 We estimate the fair value of stock option grants using the Black-Scholes option pricing model.
-The RSAs, RSUs and PSUs are valued based on the fair value of the Company's common stock on the date of grant.
+The RSAs and RSUs are valued based on the fair value of the Company's common stock on the date of grant.
 The assumptions used in calculating the fair value of stock-based awards represent management's best estimates and involve inherent uncertainties and the application of management's judgment.
 The Company expenses stock-based compensation related to stock options, RSAs and RSUs over the requisite service period.

-As the PSUs have a performance condition, compensation expense was recognized for each vesting tranche over the respective requisite service period of each tranche upon the registration statement used in connection with the Company's IPO being declared effective on August 5, 2020, when the Company's management deemed it probable that the performance conditions were satisfied.
-The Company recognized a cumulative true-up adjustment related to PSUs once the conditions became probable of being satisfied as the related service period had been completed in a prior period.
-All stock-based compensation costs are recorded in cost of products sold, research and development expense or selling, general, and administrative expense in the consolidated statements of operations and comprehensive loss based upon the respective employee's roles within the Company.
+All stock-based compensation costs are recorded in cost of products sold, research and development expense or selling, general, and administrative expense in the consolidated statements of operations and comprehensive loss based upon the respective employee's or non-employee's roles within the Company.
 Forfeitures are recorded as they occur.